Papu Gómez: Style of play

-A talented, diminutive player, with quick feet, explosive acceleration, and a low centre of gravity, Gómez is a creative, technically gifted, and dynamic footballer, who is renowned for his pace, dribbling skills, and high work-rate.
+Gómez is a diminutive player with a low centre of gravity who possesses acceleration.
+A creative and versatile footballer, he is noted for his dribbling ability, pace, and high work-rate.

 Possessing good movement and a powerful and accurate long range shot with either foot, he is known for his eye for goal from midfield, although he is also capable of creating goalscoring opportunities for teammates.
 A versatile attacker, he is capable of playing in several offensive positions, and has even been deployed as a main striker on occasion, or as a false 9, although he usually plays as a second striker, in a central playmaking role as an attacking midfielder, or as a winger, usually on the left flank, a position which enables him to take on defenders in one on one situations, cut into the centre onto his stronger right foot, and attempt a curling shot at goal, although he was often used on the right wing earlier in his career.
 Due to his stamina and work-ethic, he has also been deployed in a box-to-box role on occasion.
 In recent seasons, he has often operated in a free attacking role in the centre, behind another striker, which enables him to link-up with his teammates, roam the pitch at will, change positions with other forwards, lose his markers by dropping off onto the flanks, or find space in the box with his runs and finish off chances; Gómez has described this role as a "false second striker".
 He is also an accurate free kick taker, and often takes penalties for his team.
 In addition to his playing ability, Gómez is also known for his leadership qualities, having served as Atalanta's captain.